Rocklobster84/rocklobster84.github.io/index.md

 I believe I met all of the objectives I planned on with this program.
 The program has been converted from Java to Python and now has a front-end interface to use.
 While preparing to create the new program I realized that the old version was no longer functioning.
 However, the basic logic was still there to work from.
 I also realized that it was repeating information because it returned the number of gallons and the number of cans which were the same.
 Therefore, I re-worked the actual functionality and what it returned.
 In order to do this, I had to learn how to use Flask which is a micro web framework that is written in Python.
 This took a little bit of time to learn but I was able to pick up the basics of the framework and retrieving data from forms fairly quickly.

-To view the source code for this project, visit https://github.com/Rocklobster84/PaintEstimatorPY.
-To view and demo this application without having to set it up locally you can also go to https://repl.it/@Stephycamaro/PaintEstimator#main.py.
+To view the source code for this project, visit <a href="https://github.com/Rocklobster84/PaintEstimatorPY">https://github.com/Rocklobster84/PaintEstimatorPY</a>.
+To view and demo this application without having to set it up locally you can also go to <a href="https://repl.it/@Stephycamaro/PaintEstimator#main.py">https://repl.it/@Stephycamaro/PaintEstimator#main.py</a>.

 # Algorithm and Data Structures